Candygoblen123/ios/README.md

 # ios

-Fuck off and don't look
+Fuck off and do look